prisma/prisma1/docs/1.3/04-Reference/02-Service-Configuration/02-prisma.yml/02-YAML-Structure.md

 - `cluster`: The cluster name to deploy to.
 Can be omitted to prompt interactive cluster selection.
 - `disableAuth`: Disable authentication for the endpoint
 - `secret`: Secret for securing the API endpoint
+- `schema`: Path to the Prisma database schema
 - `subscriptions`: Configuration of subscription functions
 - `seed`: Instructions for data seeding
 - `custom`: Use to provide variables which can be referenced from other fields